Average absolute deviation

 The average absolute deviation (AAD) of a data set is the average of the absolute deviations from a central point.
 It is a summary statistic of statistical dispersion or variability.
 In the general form, the central point can be a mean, median, mode, or the result of any other measure of central tendency or any reference value related to the given data set.

 AAD includes the mean absolute deviation and the median absolute deviation (both abbreviated as MAD).

 Measures of dispersion

 Several measures of statistical dispersion are defined in terms of the absolute deviation.

 The term "average absolute deviation" does not uniquely identify a measure of statistical dispersion, as there are several measures that can be used to measure absolute deviations, and there are several measures of central tendency that can be used as well.
-Thus, to uniquely identify the absolute deviation it is necessary to specify both the measure of deviation and the measure of central tendency.
-Unfortunately, the statistical literature has not yet adopted a standard notation, as both the mean absolute deviation around the mean and the median absolute deviation around the median have been denoted by their initials "MAD" in the literature, which may lead to confusion, since in general, they may have values considerably different from each other.
+Thus to uniquely identify the absolute deviation it is necessary to specify both the measure of deviation and the measure of central tendency.
+The statistical literature has not yet adopted a standard notation, as both the mean absolute deviation around the mean and the median absolute deviation around the median have been denoted by their initials "MAD" in the literature, which may lead to confusion, since they generally have values considerably different from each other.